World War II Naval Campaign: The Pacific

 South China Sea (January 1945)

 From the onset of the Pacific War, the South China Sea becme essentially a Japanese lake.
 Japanese merchant vessels brought the resources of the Southeast Asia (Southern Resource Area) through the South China Sea without fear of American interdiction.
 This only bgan to change in late 1943 when the American sunmarine campaign began to resolve the problems encountered early n the War, but Allied surface ships still could not operate in the South China Sea through 1944.
 This finally changed in 1945, in part because of the deterioration of Japanese naval and air power after the Battle of Leyte Gulf and in invasion of the Philippines (October 1944).
 Task Force (38) was one of the most powerfull naval forces ever assembled.
 It was tasked with supporting the Luzon landings at Lingayen.
 As part of this operation it was tasked with engaging Japanese air fields and naval targets to the east capable of supporting Japanese forces in the Philippines.
 TF 38 also swept the South China Sea.
-The elimination of Clark Field and other air bases on the Philippines meant that American carrier groups were now able to enter the South China Sea.
+The retaking of Clark Field and other air bases on the Philippines meant that American carrier groups were now able to enter the South China Sea.
 TF 38 began with raids on airfields on Formosa (January 3) and for a week hammered other targets.
 TF 38 entered the South China Sea through the Bashi Channel between Formosa and Luzon (January 10).
 TF 38 was composed of both Essex Fleet cariers and lighter carriers and support vessels.
 TF 38 hit Saigon and Tourane Bay, Indochina (January 12).
-TF 38 destroyed 44 enemy ships including 15 naval vessels as well as many aircradt and military facilities.
+TF 38 destroyed 44 enemy ships including 15 naval vessels as well as many aircraft and military facilities.
 TF 38 struck Formosa and Canton in China (January 15).
 Further strikes hit Canton again and Hong Kong (January 16).
-TF 38 exited the South China Sea through the Balintang Channel, anther Channel, between Taiwn and Luzon (January 20).
+TF 38 exited the South China Sea through the Balintang Channel, another channel, between Taiwan and Luzon (January 20).
 They headed north, striking targets on Formosa (January 21) and Okinawa (January 22).
-TF 38 finally reeched Ulithi lagoon for resupply and refitting (January 26).
-The Navy South China Sea operation along with the seizue of the Phillipnes ad the American submarine campaign meant that Japan was cut off from the Southern Resource Area.
+TF 38 finally reached Ulithi Lagoon for resupply and refitting (January 26).
+The Navy South China Sea operation along with the seizue of the Phillipnes and the American submarine campaign meant that Japan was cut off from their Southern Resource Area.
 Japan launched the War to obtain the resources of Southeast Asia and now those resources were no longer available to the war industries on the Home Islands.

 Okinawa (April 1945)